jessicascarborough/432-2021/labs/lab06/lab06_instructions.md

 ## What are we doing?

-Your task is to build a web presence for yourself on the Internet using R Markdown, and specifically a tool called `blogdown`, **or** an analogous tool, if you prefer.
+Your task is to build a web presence for yourself on the Internet **either** using R Markdown, and specifically a tool called `blogdown`, as these instructions describe **or** an analogous tool where you use code to build a professional site for yourself, if you prefer.

+The instructions are designed to help you use R Markdown and `blogdown` to do this task, but we’ll be happy to see any other approach that works better for you.
+The big issue is the commitment required to post this, and maintain it into the future.

 -   [A new version of
     blogdown](https://blog.rstudio.com/2021/01/18/blogdown-v1.0/)